Air France: Destinations

 As of 2022, Air France flies to 29 domestic destinations and 201 international destinations in 94 countries (including overseas departments and territories of France) across six continents, including 19 in the United States and 16 in Italy.
-This includes Air France Cargo services and destinations served by franchisees Air Corsica, CityJet and Air France HOP.
+This includes Air France Cargo services and destinations served by franchisees Air Corsica, and Air France HOP.
 Most of Air France's international flights operate from Paris-Charles de Gaulle.
-Air France also has a strong presence at Paris-Orly, Lyon-Saint-Exupéry, Marseille Provence, Toulouse Blagnac, Nice Côte d'Azur. airports.
+Air France also has a strong presence at the following French airports: Lyon-Saint-Exupéry, Marseille Provence, Toulouse Blagnac and Nice Côte d'Azur.